Woodbridge High School (Virginia)

-Woodbridge Senior High School is a public secondary school located in Lake Ridge (north-west of Woodbridge), Prince William County, Virginia, United States.
+Woodbridge Senior High School is a public high school located in Lake Ridge (northwest of Woodbridge), Prince William County, Virginia, United States.

-History
+History and administration

-The school was founded in 1964 in the Marumsco Hills Subdivision due to extensive development of the Woodbridge community, by Cecil D. Hylton.
+The school opened in 1964 in the Marumsco Hills Subdivision due to extensive development of the Woodbridge community by Cecil D. Hylton.
 Classes were originally held at 2201 York Drive (now Woodbridge Middle School).
 Classes moved to the current building (3001 Old Bridge Road) in 1974.
 The first class to graduate having attended the full four years at the current building was the class of 1978.

+Overcrowding

+Parents have become concerned with overcrowding in the school.
+There are several teachers that are "rovers", teachers that take over another teacher's classroom during a free period.
+At over 2800 students, the school is over capacity.
+Prince William County Schools plans to build a 14th high school to relieve overcrowding in Woodbridge.
+However, the project, which has been discussed since 2017 and was originally slated for completion in 2026, has been pushed back to 2029.